 ASIC Regulations Disclosure Compliance RG 45.70 The Responsible Entity should maintain the following loan to valuation ratios for loans made by the scheme. a) Where the loan relates to development property - 70% on the basis of the latest 'if complete' valuation b) All other cases - 80% on the basis of the last market valuation A loan-to-valuation ratio (LVR) is determined by dividing the loan amount by the property's value.
 The higher the LVR, the greater the risk that the Fund will not be able to fully recover the loan amount if property values reduce.
 The maximum LVR at approval on the Fund's loans is 75%, with the standard LVR being 70%.
-In terms of the overall portfolio the weighted average LVR of the loan portfolio is 85.82%.
-However as at 7 February 2012, there was a portion of the impaired loans where the LVR on these loans exceeded 80% based on the most recent valuation.
+In terms of the overall portfolio the weighted average LVR of the loan portfolio is 130% (this reduces to 53% after loan write downs are taken into account) as at 20 November 2012.
+There was a portion of the impaired loans where the LVR on these loans exceeded 80% based on the most recent valuation.
 The LVRs have arisen due to a fall in the valuation of the underlying security properties.
 It is for this reason that our portfolio does not satisfy the benchmark as set out in the Regulatory Guide.
 For loans with an LVR over 80%, a Corrective Action Plan is developed and will focus on one or more of the different loan recovery options.
 These options include but are not limited to seeking loan refinance, borrower's voluntarily sale of the security property or other assets, or mortgagee sale of the security property via the formal appointment of a Receiver under the mortgage.
 Not Satisfied RG 45.71 Where the loan relates to property development, the responsible entity should ensure that the scheme only provides funds to the developer in stages, based on external evidence of the progress of the development.
 Not applicable as there are no property development/construction related loans Satisfied